mxsgrs/WebApiStarterPack/ReadMe.md

 EntityFramework migrations will be applied at runtime to the database.

 Inside the web API project there is a folder which contains **predefined HTTP requests**.
 First request should create a new user with **UserCredentials.http**.
-Once it's done JWT can be generated with **Authentication.http**, other endpoints can be accessed and so on.
+Once it's done JWT can be generated with **Authentication.http**, then authorized endpoints can be accessed and so on.

 ### Tests